ospfranco/ospfranco.github.io/_posts/2025-07-30-setting up expo push notifications for pre-build projects.md

 ## iOS

 - I'm using a YubiKey and also doing pre-build.
 Automatic setup via `eas credentials` does not work because of the YubiKey and pre-build (AFAIK) does not work with EAS Build.
-- Create a push notification key.
+- Create an Apple Push Notification Service key.
 This key is for ALL of the apps in the organization
   1. Go to https://developer.apple.com/account and log in.
   2. Navigate to "keys"
   3. Register new key